 What pack system are you currently using and why do you like it?

 – Jason Taylor

-You can purchase the Salomon Skin Pro 3 running pack and receive an Endurance Buzz tribe discount (10% at checkout) at Running Warehouse.
+You can purchase the Salomon Skin Pro 3 running pack at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Posted on 14 Jun 2012